davidblakneymoore/A-Function-for-Optimally-Assigning-Experimental-Units-to-Groups/README.md

 `Standard_Deviation_Weight = 1` is the weight given to the standard deviation for each variable.
 If it is only necessary to consider and minimize the variability in group means - if variability in standard deviations can be ignored - you may opt to assign the value of 0 to this argument.
 The default value, `1`, assigns a weight of 1 to standard deviations.

 `Number_of_Combinations_to_Report` is the number of combinations reported.
 Combinations are reported in order starting with the combination that has the least variabillity in means and standard deviations.

+`Use_the_RcppAlgos_Package = TRUE` takes a logical value and signifies whether or not the 'comboGroups' function from the `RcppAlgos` package should be used to generate group assignments.
+It is slightly faster to use the `comboGroups` function than it is to use `base` functions only.
+The default value, `TRUE`, uses this `comboGroups` function.
+If the `RcppAlgos` package or the `comboGroups` function change, set this argument to `FALSE` to ensure that this function for optimally assigning items to groups will still work.

 <b>Works Cited</b>